National myth: Mythopoeic methods

+Other methods

-Modern purveyors of national mythologies have tended to pension off the poets and often appeal to the people more directly through telling phraseology in media.
+Modern purveyors of national mythologies have tended to appeal to the people more directly through the media.
 French pamphleteers spread the ideas of Liberty, Equality and Fraternity in the 1790s, and American journalists, politicians, and scholars popularized mythic tropes like "Manifest Destiny", "the Frontier", or the "Arsenal of Democracy".
-Socialists advocating ideas like the dictatorship of the proletariat have promoted catchy nation-promoting slogans such as "Socialism with Chinese characteristics" and "Kim Il-sung thought".
+Socialists advocating ideas like the dictatorship of the proletariat have promoted catchy nation-promoting slogans such as "Socialism with Chinese characteristics" and "Kim Il Sung thought".

-Primary myths
+National myths

-Two of nationalism's primary myths are connected with beliefs in: